-Each post must to be optimised for search engines to provide you with good results.
+Each post must be optimised for search engines to provide you with good results.

 Use the key phrase throughout the post, as part of the post title and add an image that has relevance.

-Images are not only great for search engines, but also a good visual reference when you share your post across social media.
-Followers are more likely to click a post that is supported with an image.
+Images are not only great for search engines but also a good visual reference when you share your post across social media.
+Followers are more likely to click a post that is supported by an image.

 Reinvent old posts

 I suggest going through old blog posts and improving them.
-Vamp them up using the tips I provide above.
+Vamp them up using the tips I provided above.

 Do not change the page file name, or slug, unless you know what you are doing.
-Use a re-direct or be prepared to loose search engine juice, before you gain it.
+Use a redirect or be prepared to lose search engine juice, before you gain it.